EBISPOT/OXO/dataloading/paxo/readme.md

 **About 4:** The option -n creates a csv file that can be loaded into neo4j.
 This option reads in file create by the -c option.

 **About 5:** To create a mapping file between a list of terms and an ontology, start paxo with -l

+### Parameter explanation
+To run paxo it is mandatory to provide a config file with context.
+The dummy config files in the config folder should provide an easy start into creating your own config file.
+The structure of the config file for the mapping of ontologies (flag:-s,-c, -cv) and the listprocessing (flag:-l) are slightly different, most parameters are the same.
+Most parameters should be self-explanatory, others are described here in a few words.

+#### Shared values for all configs
+StopwordsList: Words that are cut out before string compare.
+Candidates for this are e.g. 'the' or 'of' but could also be words you don't want to consider e.g. 'abnormality'
+fuzzyUpperLimit: Upper limit of a fuzzy label score.
+A score above this limit is multiplied with the fuzzyUpperFactor.
+A fuzzy score of 1 is the highest, so equivalent labels (exact match)
+fuzzyUpperFactor: Factor for a fuzzy label score above the fuzzy upper limit
+fuzzyLowerLimit: A fuzzy label score between the upper and lower limit is multiplied by the fuzzyLowerFactor for the final score.
+A score below thus limit is discarded and leads to a fuzzy score of 0.
+fuzzyLowerFactor: Factor for a fuzzy label score between the upper and the lower limit
+oxoDistanceOne: Score for a connection of distance 1 in Oxo
+oxoDistanceTwo: Score for a connection of distance 2 in Oxo
+oxoDistanceThree: Score for a connection of distance 3 in Oxo
+synFuzzyFactor: Factor to weight a fuzzy label matching of a synonym
+synOxoFactor: Weight for a link that was found in Oxo but via a synonym and not the preferred label
+bridgeOxoFactor: Weight for a bridge term
+threshold: Threshold for the mappings.
+Only the final score above this threshold is considered as a mapping and printed to the file

+#### Config for listprocessing
+**inputFile** Path to the input file, consisting of 3 rows  (ids, labels, optional synonyms) **resultFile** /path/output-file.csv
+**detailLevel** Value can be 0,1 or 2 depending on how much detail should be printed to the final file.
+Value 2 is the verbose mode, where one could spot alternatives to the suggested map
+**delimiter** delimiter of the input file, in most cases e.g. *,* **synonymSplitChar** delimiter of the synonyms that are located in the 3 row, could be e.g. *|* or *;* ...